Are you wondering how to get skinny legs?

 Not immediately.
-While high intensity interval training does cause weight loss, it doesn’t typically burn fat while you’re doing it.
+While high-intensity interval training does cause weight loss, it doesn’t typically burn fat while you’re doing it.

 The biggest benefit of HIIT is that you will burn lots of calories in a short workout, you will still continue to burn calories after your workout, and it builds muscle which improves your metabolism and helps you burn more calories throughout the day.

-So, you just need to be careful when doing HIIT workouts, and avoid overdoing it on leg exercises such as burpees, jump lunges, jump squats, box jumps, etc.
+So, you just need to be careful when doing HIIT workouts and avoid overdoing it on leg exercises such as burpees, jump lunges, jump squats, box jumps, etc.

 I mentioned that HIIT doesn’t really burn fat.
 BUT you can do HIIT cardio in a way that causes you to burn more fat and lean out your legs.

 Most people do sprints at their maximum pace for around 30 seconds and then rest for 30-60 seconds.
-This type of sprinting is going to make you fit, but may cause bulky legs.
+This type of sprinting is going to make you fit but may cause bulky legs.

-I like to do my HIIT cardio by doing 2 minute fast pace runs (not an all out sprint) and then walking for 1 minute.
+I like to do my HIIT cardio by doing 2-minute fast pace runs (not an all-out sprint) and then walking for 1 minute.
 I then repeat this 5-10 times, depending on my fitness level.

 This type of workout burns a LOT of calories and is great if you want to push yourself.
-But it is really difficult and if you are not already fit, I would not recommend it.
+But, it is really difficult and if you’re not already fit, I would not recommend it.